Mehret17/personal-site-instructions/personal-bio-site-1.md

 1. One article.
 1. A heading (e.g. "How to contact me").
-1. Four sections that contain a home address, a phone number, and two social media URLs.
+1. Four sections that contain an email address, GitHub link and two social media URLs.
+(Bonus points if you use images to link to each of these).

 ### Common page elements